Kansas Wesleyan University

 The Career Services team assists with resume writing workshops, networking opportunities, internships, job placement assistance, and much more.

 Kansas Wesleyan’s alumni base of 10,000 spans the globe.
-Graduates are leading science and technology innovations, enriching marginalized communities with healthcare and educational programs, providing new technology in law enforcement, discovering breakthroughs in agriculture, and serving in government positions throughout the U.S. The university boasts a 97 percent placement rate in full-time jobs one year post graduation, and 100% of education graduates who pass their licensure exams are employed as teachers by graduation.
+Graduates are leading science and technology innovations, enriching marginalized communities with healthcare and educational programs, providing new technology in law enforcement, discovering breakthroughs in agriculture, and serving in government positions throughout the U.S. The university boasts a 99 percent placement rate, and 100% of education graduates who pass their licensure exams are employed as teachers by graduation.

 Academic GPA | Standardized test scores